Counterfeit MicroSD Cards

 - Kioxia (Formerly Toshiba): Authorised Sellers

-- This isn’t a complete list, it is here to serve as an example.
+- This isn’t a complete list, nor is it a guide to which name-brands exist, however it is here to serve as an example.

 - If you are buying from Amazon, ensure the product listing states that it is both “Sold” and “Shipped” by Amazon.
 “Fulfilled by Amazon” but sold by a different seller does not guarantee you will get a genuine product.